IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

          If you need to alter any IP settings for Eth5 or Eth2, see the [Configuring IP addresses](#configuring-ip-addresses) section.
          {:tip}

-5. Open your browser, and enter `HTTPS://Your-Eth1-IPAddress`.
-Replace `Your-Eth1-IPAddress` with the Eth1 for your network configuration.
+5. Open your browser, and enter `HTTPS://Your-Management-IPAddress`.
+Replace `Your-Management-IPAddress` with the Eth1 or Eth2 for your network configuration.
 Accept the certificate exception.

 6. Use the provided user name and password to log in.<br/>
     ![Login page](/images/login.png)